-Our suggestion (situation 1) is that an Alumni member is a mentor to an Active member, because we assume that in general an Alumni member has more (career) experience than an Active member.
-Example situation 1: the alumnus helps the Active member with their presenting skills.
+Under our assumption (in general) the Alumni member has more (career) experience than an active member (situation 1).
+Therefore the Alumni member is a mentor to an active member.
+Example situation 1: The alumnus helps the active member with their presentation skills.

-If the Alumni and Active member prefer a relationship where both are a mentor and mentee to each other, you may certainly do that (situation 2).
-Example situation 2: the alumnus helps the Active member to improve their presenting skills and the Active member helps the alumnus to improve their writing skills.
+If the alumni and active members prefer a relationship where they are both a mentor and mentee to each other, you may certainly do that (situation 2).
+Example situation 2: The alumnus helps the active member improve their presentation skills, and the active member helps the alumnus improve their writing skills.